 Hermann’s tortoises are best observed from the ground or enclosure substrate.
 They do not like being picked up.

 If you must handle them, do so briefly.
 Most tortoises aren’t going to bite humans.
 But if you hold them for too long, they may feel threatened and scared enough to defend themselves.

 These reptiles like to stay safely grounded, so keep handling to a minimum.

-The Hermann’s Tortoise is one of our favorite pet reptiles for a number of reasons.
+The Hermann’s tortoise is one of our favorite pet tortoises for a number of reasons.
 We’ve been a big fan of them for years, and definitely think they deserve more attention from the herp community.

 We hope this guide has helped equip you with the tools you need to provide these tortoises with excellent care.
 There’s really not a lot to worry about once you get the hang of it!